 Place of Birth: Staffordshire

 Matthew Draper identifies himself principally as a draughtsman; drawing being the most unencumbered and immediate form of image-making.
 His work is made with an intense and energetic immediacy, working instinctively rather than methodically, keeping him physically and emotionally involved in the process.
-He crushes soft pastels in his hands rubbing the dust into the paper in wide sweeps of colour gradually manipulating the material to build up a thick layered surface using the ball of his thumb or the heal of his hand.
+He crushes soft pastels in his hands, rubbing the dust into the paper in wide sweeps of colour, gradually manipulating the material to build up a thick layered surface using the ball of his thumb or the heel of his hand.